dstein64/highlight/README.md

 Screenshot
 ----------

-The following shows the highlighting on an article after clicking the *Highlight* icon once.
+The following image shows the highlighting on an article after clicking the *Highlight* icon once.

 ![Screenshot](screenshots/1.png?raw=true)